 How To Get To Timang Beach

-Public transportation is only available to Wonosari, and it is still around 25 km to the beach.
+Public transportation is only available to Wonosari, and it is still around 25 km from the beach.
 For this reason, renting cars from Yogyakarta is recommended for tourists planning to go here.
 The route to Timang Beach from Yogyakarta is quite challenging, especially for the last 2 km.

-The road is unpaved, consists of dirt and mud with sharp turns and inclination.
+The road is unpaved and consists of dirt and mud with sharp turns and inclinations.
 The road can be slippery and it is dangerous for inexperienced drivers and for cars without proper tires.
 It is advisable for visitors to stop at the last paved road and then rent local vehicles (either a motorcycle taxi or a jeep) and hire local drivers.

 Address & Location

 The beach is located right in Jl.
-Pantai Selatan, Purwodadi, Tepus, Gunung Kidul Regency, Daerah Istimewa Yogyakarta.
+Pantai Sel.
+Jawa, Tepus, Gunung Kidul, Yogyakarta 55881.